Loan Comparison Germany for Expats

 Factors that raise your rate:

 A common mistake is comparing offers based on the advertised Sollzins (nominal rate).
 In Germany, you should always look at the effektiver Jahreszins, which is the effective annual percentage rate including all costs.
-This is legally required under the Preisangabenverordnung (Price Indication Regulation) and provides the only reliable basis for comparing different offers.
+Section 6 of the Price Indication Regulation (PAngV) requires every consumer-credit advert to show this figure, which makes apples-to-apples comparisons possible.
+Independent guides at Stiftung Warentest and Finanztip reach the same conclusion.
 If you want to understand this in more detail, our loan calculator can help you see how different rates translate into monthly payments.

 Types of Personal Loans in Germany